What Is A Dry Pedicure?

 Waterless Pedicure

-If you’re convinced that you need to try out the experience that is the waterless pedicure, we couldn’t be more excited for you!
 However, while the basics of the pedicure are the same, the overall experience may be a bit strange to undergo, so here’s what to expect once you’re in the chair:

 - Your feet will be cleaned.
-Going about this without the traditional pedicure experience may be strange, which is why we recommend looking into the reviews of the salon to ensure it’s a trustworthy experience!
-With a dry pedicure, it’s likely a cleansing wipe will be used, but it depends on the salon.
+Going about this without the traditional pedicure experience may be unusual, which is why we recommend checking the salon’s reviews to ensure it’s a trustworthy experience.

-- Your skin will be hydrated– but not wet or dampened.
 This is done with a lotion that is focused on the areas of your feet with the most calluses or build-up to add surface-level hydration to make it easier to “break into” the callus.
-It won’t compromise their ability to work into the build-up at all, so you’ll get a deeper removal.

-- Polish is applied as usual.
-Once the feet are prepped, the polish process isn’t any different!
 There are no specialty polishes that need to be applied, and the best part is that, due to cutting out the middleman of water, your feet will be ready for polish in no time flat.

 If you’d like to see the process in action, here’s a video tutorial from Erica’s Dry Manicure + Pedicure on YouTube.